alagiesellu/recipe_box/README.md

 # Recipe Box Deployment

 To deploy app;
-- Make deploy.sh file executable.
+- Make up-docker.sh file executable.
 - And then execute it.